chora-io/mods/example/spec/05_events.md

 # Events

 The `example` module emits events upon the successful execution of messages.

+## Proto Definitions

-The events are defined in the proto files available on [Buf Schema Registry](https://buf.build/chora/mods).
+The events are defined in the proto files available to view on [Buf Schema Registry](https://buf.build/chora/mods).

 <!-- listed alphabetically -->